-As a dad, I want my parents and in-laws to come visit more, which is why it'd be nice to have a ground floor level dedicated just for them.
-It would be more comfortable for all of us.
+As a dad, I'd like my parents and in-laws to come visit more, which is why it'd be nice to have a ground floor level portion of the house dedicated just to them.
+This would make it more comfortable for all of us.

-Given I write from home, it would be nice to have a house large enough so that I can't hear my boy squealing with joy or crying in frustration.
-Trying to create while hearing him is one of the toughest things to do.
-He makes me want to drop everything.
+Given I write from home, it'd be nice to have a house large enough so that I can't hear my boy squealing with joy or crying in frustration.
+Trying to create while hearing him is one of my toughest challenges because once I hear him, I just want to drop everything and go to him.

-Finally, I have some FOMO that if I don't buy a house in one of the best neighborhoods in San Francisco, I might never be able to get in.
-This is more ego talking than anything else.
+Finally, I have some FOMO that if I don't buy this house now in one of the best neighborhoods in San Francisco, I might never be able to get in.
+This is my ego talking more than anything else.

 Here are some pictures:

 Pretty nice house right?
-It’s roughly 3,200 square feet, or 1,300 square feet larger than our existing three bedroom, two bathroom house.
+The house was roughly roughly 3,200 square feet, or 1,300 square feet larger than our existing three bedroom, two bathroom house.
 Not extravagant, but nice.

-Believe it or not, buying a single family home in Presidio Heights for under $5 million today is considered reasonable.
+Believe it or not, buying a single-family home in Presidio Heights for under $5 million back then was considered reasonable.
 But when I do the math on how much it would cost to own a $4.5 million home, it kind of hurts my stomach.

 The Cost Of Owning A Regular $4.5 Million House